-After you choose your first two structure decks, you have to buy the rest with ROBUX... though, I don't really see the point of it.
-More info below.
+After you choose your decks, you have the choice to buy the rest with ROBUX... though, I don't really see the point of it.
+More info way down below.

 Creating a clan yourself requires you to pay 100 ROBUX, and that you are the owner of your clan's ROBLOX group.
 Obviously, you can only be in 1 clan at a time.
 Being in a clan doesn't really give you any rewards, aside from extra diamonds everyday and potentially bragging rights.

 Clicking on Duel gives you this popup.
 You can change the settings of the duel here, like what cards are allowed and what type of duel it should be.
 What's very sad is that there is currently no Traditional Format in this game, meaning the banned cards in this game, like Pot of Greed, are essentially worthless.

 The Duel Interface is unintuitive.
 It even has to constantly remind you about certain obscene actions.
 If the game didn't tell you about them, then chances are it'd take quite some time for you to find them.

-Now, moving on...
-This is only a minor problem, but before you can start a duel, you have to make sure that there no obstacles that'd obstruct the field.
-This isn't really that bad, but sometimes the game tells me that there are obstacles, when in reality, there is absolutely nothing blocking the field.
+Normally I'd have no problems with this, but sometimes the game tells me that there are obstacles, when in reality, there is absolutely nothing blocking the field.
 The only real solution to this is to start a duel while in the air... or while underwater.

 Incase you couldn't tell from the poor quality of this picture (and deck), you do, infact, have a Side Deck in this game... however, it is limited.
 The worst thing about Sidedecking in this game is that you cannot add cards from your Side Deck to your Main/Extra Deck.

 This is the trunk.
 You can add cards to your deck from here, choose the deck you want to duel with aswell as the sleeve.
 Unlike in Dimension Duels, you get all sleeves from the get-go, no in-game currency required.
 Unfortunately, there is a low amount of sleeves to pick from.
 You can't see the sleeves in this screenshot, but they're there.
+Trust me.

 What I have to tell you is that you can access Deck slots here; however you only start out with a small amount of slots.
 In order to get more slots, you need to pay using either Diamonds... or ROBUX.
 In Dimension Duels, all slots were free, no currency needed.
 What's especially annoying about this is that as you buy more slots, the price for them in Diamonds goes up, and up, and up...
 Until it's no longer worth it and you buy it with ROBUX instead.
 How putrid.
-Might just abuse the system with a Notepad, then.
+Might aswell just abuse the system with a Notepad, then.